 She sat me down at a table and said, “Wait here one minute.”

-She sounded a little bit confused that I am coming for an interview.
+The reception from the English Teaching Academy sounded somewhat confused that I am coming for an English teaching job interview.
 She gave me paperwork thinking I had just walked in off the street.

 I then waited.

-I am looking at her from the side of her reception table as I am seated down on some chairs.
+I am looking at her from the side of her reception table as I am seated down on a chair.
 As she came behind the counter to sit down, she rolls her legs around the table to be under the table.
 As she rolled her legs, I could see up her legs, between her legs, and up her leg.

 I am thinking, “Wow, my hormones are getting really riled up and solid.”
-I figure this is what the staff in World International English see on a daily basis.
+I figure this is what the World International English staff see on a daily basis.

 “Okay, you met Mason.
 We know who you are.
-You don’t need your resume.
-I will take you to this room. “
+You don’t need your English teaching resume.
+I will take you to this room.”

 Taken To The Interview Room